KoljaWindeler/venus-os_dbus-mqtt-battery-sender/README.md

 ## Config

-Copy or rename the `config.sample.ini` to `config.ini` in the `dbus-mqtt-battery` folder and change it as you need it.
+Copy or rename the `config.sample.ini` to `config.ini` in the `dbus-mqtt-battery-sender` folder and change it as you need it.

 ## JSON structure